 Leno to leave NBC's 'Tonight Show' next spring

-Fallon will take over in about a year, the switch coinciding with NBC's Winter Olympics coverage next year.
+Fallon will take over in about a year, the switch coinciding with NBC's coverage of the 2014 Winter Olympics.
 Veteran "Saturday Night Live" producer Lorne Michaels also will take over as executive producer of "Tonight."

 NBC made no announcement on who would replace Fallon at the 12:35 a.m.
 "Late Night" slot, although Seth Meyers of "Saturday Night Live" is considered a strong candidate.